LoSk-p/robonomics-wiki/docs/en/spot-lesson0.md

 ```bash
 ssh-keygen -t rsa
 ```
 > SSH Client is available by default only in Windows 10, so if you use older versions you need to install it.
-For excample you can use [PuTTY](https://www.putty.org/).
+For example you can use [PuTTY](https://www.putty.org/).

 Remember the path to your key (by default it is `/home/<user>/.ssh/id_rsa.pub` or `C:\Users\<user>\.ssh\id_rsa.pub`).